muronjixxl/week-2-IP/README.md

 * A HTML file
 * A CSS file
 * A javascript file
+* GitHub to clone the repository

 ## BDD
+input: 15/03/2003
+output:"Your akan name is Ama."
 ## Known Bugs
 There are no known bugs.
 ## Technologies Used